hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 175

-O mankind, eat from what is lawful and good on earth and do not follow the footsteps of Satan, for he is your sworn enemy.
+O people, eat from what is lawful and good on earth and do not follow the footsteps of Satan, for he is your sworn enemy.

 # 176